lvn/uberman/readme.md

 Develop and deploy REST APIs quickly with less boilerplate code.

 ## Introduction
-Uberman is an opinionated Node.js REST API framework powered by Express.js and MongoDB.
+Uberman is an opinionated Node.js HTTPS JSON REST API framework powered by Express.js and MongoDB.

 ## Features
 * Extremely easy generation of resources and endpoints
-* Pragmatic responses
+* Pragmatic JSON responses

 ## Quickstart
 Suppose we want to create a REST API for a blog, which exposes a single endpoint for blog posts.
 The code to do that is as follows: